-11. Mineral Resources

-The project site is not located within an area known to contain mineral resources.
-The site is not designated in the 2001 General Plan or identified in the Integrated Program EIR prepared for the General Plan as having locally-important mineral resources.
-There are no permitted mining operations located within the City limits of Arroyo Grande.

-Would the project: Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that is or would be of value to the region and the residents of the state? $\boxtimes$ b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use $\boxtimes$ plan?

-a-b: No impacts.

-12. Noise

-The project site is primarily located within a low to medium density residential area.
-Existing ambient noise in the vicinity of the project is primarily generated by vehicular traffic.
-The Noise Element of the 2001 General Plan includes goals and implementation measures designed to reduce noise impacts on new development, and the City's Noise Ordinance is the primary implementing tool of the Noise Element through specific noise standards.

-Would the project: Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact -------------------- -------------------------------------- -- ------------------------------------ ----------- -- a) Generate or expose people to noise levels in excess of standards established in a local general plan or noise ordinance, or in other applicable local, state, or federal standards?

-b) Generate or expose people to excessive groundborne vibrations or groundborne noise levels?c) Create a substantial permanent increase in ambient noise levels in the vicinity of the project (above levels without the project)?

-d) Create a substantial temporary or periodic increase in ambient noise levels in the vicinity of the project, in excess of noise levels existing without the project?

-e) Be located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport?
-If so, would the project expose people residing or working in the project area to excessive noise levels?

-f) Be in the vicinity of a private airstrip?
-If so, would the project expose people residing or working in the project area to excessive noise levels?

-$\boxtimes$

-$\boxtimes$

-$\boxtimes$

-$\boxtimes$

-$\boxtimes$

-$\boxtimes$

-a, d: Noise impacts associated with short term construction are expected to be minimal due to the need for limited surface excavation.
+through specific noise standards.

+Would the project: a) Physically divide an established community? b) Conflict with the applicable land use plan, policy, or regulation of any agency with jurisdiction over the project (including, but not limited to, a general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact mitigating an environmental effect? c) Conflict with any applicable habitat conservation plan or natural community conservation plan? \boxtimes Discussion a-c: No impacts.
+11. Mineral Resources Environmental Setting The project site is not located within an area known designated in the 2001 General Plan or identified in General Plan as having locally-important mineral resour located within the City limits of Arroyo Grande. the Integra ted Program EIR prepar ed for the Would the project: Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that is or would be of value to the region and the residents of the state? \boxtimes b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan? \boxtimes Discussion a-b: No impacts.
+12. Noise Environmental Setting The project site is primarily located within a low to menoise in the vicinity of the project is primarily generate 2001 General Plan includes goals and implementation mendevelopment, and the City's Noise Ordinance is the project is primarily generated. d by vehicul easures desig ar traffic.
+Th ned to reduc ne Noise Eler e noise impa ment of the acts on new a) Generate or expose people to noise levels in excess of standards established in a local general plan or noise ordinance, or in other applicable local, state, or federal standards? b) Generate or expose people to excessive groundborne vibrations or groundborne noise levels? \boxtimes c) Create a substantial permanent increase in ambient noise levels in the vicinity of the project (above levels without the project)? \boxtimes d) Create a substantial temporary or periodic increase in ambient noise levels in the vicinity of the project, in excess of noise levels existing without the project? e) Be located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport?
+If so, would the project expose people residing or working in the \boxtimes project area to excessive noise levels? f) Be in the vicinity of a private airstrip?
+If so, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes a, d: Noise impacts associated with short term construction are expected to be minimal due to the need for limited surface excavation.
 Existing ambient noise in the vicinity of the project site is generated by vehicular traffic on Highway 227.
 The average sound levels during construction could exceed the threshold criteria when equipment is operating.
 This is considered a potentially significant impact that can be mitigated to a less-than-significant level with implementation of the below mitigation measures.
 There are no long-term or operational increases to ambient noise levels.